 Osteophytic spurs can result from a number of causes.
 They can develop in areas in which a bone – for example, the heel bone – is under significant prolonged pressure.
 The so-called “pump bump” that some women develop is an example of such a heel spur developing, as many women’s shoes are very tight around the back of the heel.
 Locations in which a bone is under stress by a ligament can similarly develop osteophytic spurs.

-Inside joints such as the knee, hip, and spinal joints, osteophytic spurs generally develop as the result of injuries or degenerative conditions, such as osteoarthritis.
-In such cases, the degeneration of cartilage, the added strain put on the bones within the joint, or both, may stimulate abnormal bone growth, which leads to the knobby bone outcroppings known as osteophytic spurs.
+Osteophytic spurs on inside joints such as the knee, hip and spinal joints, generally develop as the result of injuries or degenerative conditions, such as osteoarthritis.
+In such cases, the degeneration of cartilage, the added strain put on the bones within the joint, or both, can stimulate abnormal bone growth, which leads to the knobby bone outcroppings known as osteophytic spurs.

 - Decreased range of motion

-- A sensation that something is stopping or blocking the joint
+- A sensation that something is stopping or blocking an affected joint

 - Decreased blood flow

-If spinal osteophytic spurs are causing you such symptoms, Laser Spine Institute (LSI) may be able to help.
-Our team of orthopedic surgeons has the most advanced endoscopic laser treatment technology at its disposal, and the procedures we employ are usually performed in an outpatient setting.
-You can have your pain and other symptoms treated and be back to your active lifestyle within a matter of days – not weeks or months, as is the case with open back surgery.
+If spinal osteophytic spurs are causing you such symptoms, Laser Spine Institute may be able to help.
+Our team of orthopedic surgeons has the most advanced surgical technology at its disposal, and the minimally invasive procedures that we offer are performed in an outpatient setting.
+You can find relief from pain and other symptoms with one of these procedures, which are more effective alternatives to traditional open back surgery.